doublerobotics/d3-sdk/docs/API.md

   "level": 2
 }```
   - 0 = Off, 1 = Slow and stop for obstacles, 2 = Divert around obstacles
+- navigate.requestStatus
+  - event: `DRNavigateModule.status`
+- navigate.stop
+  - This is the equivalent of sending `navigate.cancelTarget` and `navigate.drive { throttle: 0, turn: 0 }`.
 - navigate.target
   - parameters: ```{
   "x": 0,